 EPIDEMIOLOGY - PHD

-The PhD degree in epidemiology educates students in the application of epidemiologic research methods in preparation for research careers.
+The PhD degree in epidemiology educates students in the application of advanced epidemiologic research methods in preparation for independent research careers.
 This degree program prepares the student to play an important role in study design, data collection and processing, and in statistical analysis and interpretation in either the public or private sector.
-The PhD graduate is prepared to develop independent epidemiologic research.

 Outline of Curriculum (to see the full student handbook, PhD Student Handbook 2017-2018)